open-webrtc-toolkit/owt-server/doc/servermd/Server.md

         compile_ffmpeg_with_libfdkaac.sh
 > **Note**: This compiling script need install all dependencies for ffmpeg with libfdk_aac.
 If that is not expected on deployment machines, please run it on other proper machine.

-2. Copy all output libraries under ffmpeg_libfdkaac_lib folder to Release-<Version>/access_agent/lib to replace the exsiting ones.
+2. Copy all output libraries under ffmpeg_libfdkaac_lib folder to Release-<Version>/access_agent/lib to replace the existing ones.

 ### 2.3.6 Use your own certificate {#Conferencesection2_3_6}

-The default certificate (certificate.pfx) for the MCU is located in each component in Release-<Version> folder.
+The default certificate (certificate.pfx) for the MCU is located in the Release-<Version>/<Component>/cert folder.
 When using HTTPS and/or secure socket.io connection, you should use your own certificate for each server.
-First you should edit nuve/nuve.toml, access_agent/agent.toml, portal/portal.toml to provide the path of each certificate for each server, under the key keystorePath.
-See below table for details.
+First, you should edit nuve/nuve.toml, webrtc_agent/agent.toml, portal/portal.toml to provide the path of each certificate for each server, under the key keystorePath.
+See Table 2-4 for details.

 We use PFX formatted certificates in MCU.
 See https://nodejs.org/api/tls.html for how to generate a self-signed certificate by openssl utility.
 We recommend using 2048-bits private key for the certificates.